NREL-Sienna/PowerSystems.jl/docs/src/modeler/time_series.md

 ```

 **Note**: The actual type of the returned forecast will be
 `DeterministicSingleTimeSeries`.
-This type and `Determinsitic` are subtypes of
+This type and `Deterministic` are subtypes of
 `AbstractDeterministic` and implement all of the same methods (i.e., they
 behave identically).

 ## Time Series Validation

 PowerSystems applies validation rules whenever users add time series to a
-System.
+`System`.
 It will throw an exception if any rule is violated.

 1. All time series data, static or forecasts, must have the same resolution.
 2. All forecasts must have identical parameters:  initial timestamp, horizon,